Who do you think you are?

 Not so fast.

-How we see ourselves – self-identification – is at the heart of everything we do.
-It’s the reason why some people fritter away lottery winnings, why some people can’t stop smoking, and why some people never achieve whatever they themselves define as true happiness and contentment.
+Who we see ourselves as being – self-identification – is at the heart of everything we do.
+It’s why some people fritter away lottery winnings, why some people can’t stop smoking, and why some people never achieve what they define as true happiness and contentment.

 Of preachers and truck drivers

 When we used to attend church, I was occasionally asked to conduct the service when the regular minister was away.
-This naturally included an opportunity to “preach” on whatever topic I chose.
-And I chose widely, believe me.
+This naturally included an opportunity to “preach” on whatever topic I chose—and I chose widely, believe me.
 But did that make me a preacher?
 Hardly.
-In fact, I was asked by an old friend from my militantly agnostic younger years whether I burst into flame when I entered a church building.
+In fact, an old friend from my militantly agnostic younger years asked me whether I burst into flame when I entered a church building.
 Definitely not a preacher.

 Who is that in the mirror?

-In thinking about writing this piece, I did an inventory of who I see myself as being.
+When writing this piece, I did an inventory of how I self-identify.
 At the top of the list were husband and father.
 These are absolutely foundational (even though my daughter is well into adulthood) and, frankly, nothing else even comes close.
-However, being a Ukrainian-Canadian is also critical to me; this is an aspect of my identity that has particularly manifested itself in numerous unexpected ways since the brutal Russian invasion of Ukraine just over two years ago.
+However, being a Ukrainian-Canadian is also a critical part of my self-identification, one that has manifested itself in numerous unexpected ways since the brutal Russian invasion of Ukraine just over two years ago.
 More on that below.

-There are other things, too, that are an obvious part of who I am, such as being a white heterosexual male, a senior citizen, and a privileged member of the first world.
-However, for me these are add-ons, as I would never self-identify primarily as any one of those.
-However, others might certainly see me that way above all else.
-It’s a matter of perspective, but it’s self-identification that’s the key.
+There are other things, too, that are obvious parts of who I am, such as being a white heterosexual male, a senior citizen, and a privileged member of the first world.
+However, for me, these are add-ons, as I would never self-identify primarily as any one of those, even if others might see me that way.
+Self-identification is the key.

 Growing pains

 Unsurprisingly, self-identification changes throughout one’s life.
-Growing up, I was a kid with very little self-confidence and a craving for acceptance and belonging.
-With my father being from Ukraine, I was made to participate in all manner of Ukrainian activities outside of school hours: Ukrainian Youth Association, Ukrainian dance, Ukrainian school, Ukrainian mandolin orchestra, and Ukrainian wood carving.
+Growing up, I was a kid with minimal self-confidence and a craving for acceptance and belonging.
+My father, being from Ukraine, made me participate in all manner of Ukrainian activities outside of school: the Ukrainian Youth Association, Ukrainian dance, Ukrainian school, Ukrainian mandolin orchestra, and Ukrainian wood carving.

 To be sure, this did give me a sense of belonging (sooo much belonging…) and some of those people and activities (I still play mandolin and can speak, read, and write Ukrainian, however imperfectly) remain part of my life to this very day.
 However, to my father’s chagrin, I also wanted to play sports of various types, as I wanted this to be part of who I was becoming in my own birth country (he never saw any value in sports).

 Eventually, in high school (Grade 10 in a Grade 10-12 school), I took a stand to forge my own path.
-I showed up for freshman basketball try-outs and actually made the team!
+I showed up for freshman basketball tryouts and made the team!

 Finally - a sense of self

-This was not nearly as impressive as it sounds, as it was a small roster with room for everyone.
-And I mean everyone – it was a team of players who were either poor at the game or who had never played at an organized level (with one exception).
-The coach was relatively young and new to the school, so I’m thinking he had little choice but to take us on and make a project of it.
+However, this was not nearly as impressive as it sounds, as there was room for everyone on this squad.
+We were almost all either poor players or had never played at an organized level.
+The coach was relatively young and new to the school, so I think he had little choice but to take us on and make a project of it, which he did.

-I learned a lot through that freshman experience and then played on the varsity team for my remaining two years of high school, although I was so far down the bench that the coach needed semaphores to communicate with me.
-Texting would have been better, but someone needed to invent the cell phone first.
+I then played on the varsity team for my remaining two years of high school, although I was so far down the bench that the coach needed semaphores to communicate with me.
+Texting would have been better, but someone had to invent the cell phone first.

-Didn’t matter.
+I didn’t care.
 The point is that I became a part of something that deeply mattered to me.
-My identity at that stage of my life was crystallized and firm – I was a member of a team and a basketball player.
+My identity in high school was crystallized and firm—I was a member of a team and a basketball player (calling me an “athlete” would have been pushing it).
+This is who I was, right to my very core, and I wore it on my sleeve.
+Literally.

 An alternate ending?

-I carried this around with me in everything I did, both in school and out, during both the school year and the summer.
-It’s how I self-identified and who I wanted the world to see I was.
-I loved being part of a team and I loved to play the game – the fact that I wasn’t especially gifted at it (calling me an “athlete” would have been pushing it) wasn’t important.
-This is who I was in those days, right to my very core.
+I carried this around with me in everything I did, both in school and outside of it, in both the school year and the summer.
+It’s how I self-identified and who I wanted the world to see me as.
+I loved being part of a team and playing the game – the fact that I wasn’t especially gifted at it (calling me an “athlete” would have been pushing it) wasn’t important.
+This is who I was in those days, right to my core, and I wore it on my sleeve.
+Literally.

-Looking back at the first couple of months of Grade 10, prior to basketball tryouts, I hung around with some people at school whom we would now call “sketchy”.
-It was a vocational school outside of my home district, so there were all sorts of “characters” there and not a lot of people I knew, so I gravitated toward some questionable groups at the outset.
+Looking back at the first couple of months of Grade 10, before basketball tryouts, I hung around with some people at school whom we would now call “sketchy”.
+It was a vocational school outside of my home district, so there were all sorts of “characters” there and not many people I knew, so I gravitated toward some questionable groups at the outset.

 I sometimes wonder what I would have done and who I might have become, had I not gone to those basketball tryouts or had there been a team whose roster I wouldn’t have cracked.
 I’m not 100% sure that the outcome would have been all that positive among all that “sketchiness”, at least not as positive as it turned out to be with me as a basketball player.